|(Gabriel's, in Ypsilanti, Michigan|

-Of primary importance is who I am in Christ, and what shape my heart is being formed into (Christlikeness).
+Of primary importance is who I am in Christ, and the shape my heart is being formed into (Christlikeness).
 This is about a person's character, not their abilities.
 This involves the character of Jesus, being formed in us.
 (Galatians 4:19)

-Getting this ontological order of priority right is crucial in the development of real Jesus-community, rather than pseudo-community.
+Getting this ontological order of priority correct is crucial in the development of real Jesus-community.
+Eugene Peterson writes:

 "If we identify people functionally, they turn into functions.
 We need to know our people for who they are, not for what they can do.
 Building community is not an organizational task; it is relational - understanding who people are in relation to one another and to Jesus and working on the virtues and habits that release love and forgiveness and hope and grace.
 (Eugene Peterson and Marva J. Dawn, The Unnecessary Pastor: Rediscovering the Call, Kindle Locations 2376-2378)

 This is where the Entertainment Church and the Program-Driven Church fail.
 John is viewed as a "guitar player," rather than seen, first, as a person.
 John's function becomes what is important (because "We need another guitar player!"); thus, John is "used" by the church and, in the process, will get used up.

 "What I want to point out is that this way of looking at and identifying Christians in community has a way of functionalizing them in our minds, thinking of them not for who they are in community, in relationship, but for what they can do.
 It is significant that as the Pastorals [the Pastoral Epistles] refer to the members of the community it is as men and women embedded in relationship - Paul was looking for character, not ability."
 (Ib., Kindle Locations 2371-2373; emphasis mine)